tensorflow/tensorflow/g3doc/Tutorials/Linalg/LLVMConversion.md

 A View will contain as many strides as it has dimensions.
 For rank-reducing strides, this allows one to simply remove the stride of the dimension that is not included in the view.
-For example, taking a view that projets away the middle dimension from a `2x6x4` array will give one strides `24` and `1` over the original buffer.
+For example, taking a view that projects away the middle dimension from a `2x6x4` array will give one strides `24` and `1` over the original buffer.